Umuzi-org/tech-department/content/workshops/intro-to-css/_index.md

 >
 > - the day they are born and the day they discover why.

-The follow are to be demonstrate/addressed during the workshop
+The follow are to be demonstrated and addressed during the workshop

 ### Principles of design